 Listen to Hey, cool job! here.

-8. Conan O’Brien Needs a Friends
+8. Conan O’Brien needs a friend

-I don’t necessarily think Conan O’Brien needs any new friends, but that’s the name of his interview podcast.
+I don’t think Conan O’Brien needs any new friends, but that’s the name of his interview podcast.
 After 25 years of interviewing people on his late-night show and not making any lasting friendships, he started a podcast to do just that.

 Without any regulations, this podcast is the perfect excuse for Conan to interview people like David Sedaris, Stephen Colbert or Wanda Sykes.

 And if you listen to one episode you’ll soon realise that this show is different from the choreographed late-night talk show conversations.
 You’ll meet a different Conan in just one hour.